 When the negative decision is final the asylum seeker does not have lawful stay and can be expelled immediately.
-68 This means that the asylum seeker is not entitled to a period of 4 weeks to return on their own accord and that no accommodation is offered to the asylum seeker.
+94 This means that the asylum seeker is not entitled to a period of 4 weeks to return on their own accord and that no accommodation is offered to the asylum seeker.

-Due to recent financial cutbacks, it is most likely that the principle of 'no cure less fee' will be applied with regard to legal assistance in the case of subsequent asylum applications.
-This would mean that lawyers would receive lower remuneration fees in case of a negative decision of the regional court or the Council of State.
-69
+Due to recent financial cutbacks the principle of 'no cure less fee' is applied with regard to legal assistance in the case of subsequent asylum applications.
+This means that lawyers would receive lower remuneration fees in case of a negative decision of the regional court or the Council of State.
+95

 Currently, a problem arises when asylum seekers with a re-entry ban lodge a subsequent asylum application.
 In that case they are allowed to make the application and the re-entry ban is not applicable during the examination of their subsequent asylum application.
 However, if the subsequent asylum application is rejected, the entry ban is 'reactivated'.
 According to Dutch case law this means the asylum seeker is considered not to have any interest in lodging an appeal against the negative decision because it is impossible to reside lawfully in the Netherlands when an entry ban has been issued on a person and to obtain a residence permit as long as the entry ban is in force.
-As a result of the fact that the applicant is considered not to have any lawful interest in lodging the appeal with the Court appeals in cases concerning subsequent asylum applications from asylum seekers with a re-entry ban are systematically rejected.
-The Council of State confirmed this verdict in July 2012.
+96 As a result of the fact that the applicant is considered not to have any lawful interest in lodging the appeal with the Court appeals in cases concerning subsequent asylum applications from asylum seekers with a re-entry ban are systematically rejected.
+97 The Council of State confirmed this verdict in July 2012.98 But after this ruling there has been an interesting judgment of the regional court of Middelburg on this issue.
+99 This court ruled that, based on the judgment of the Court of Justice of the European Union (CJEU) in the case of Arslan, 100 an asylum seeker whose subsequent application is rejected and has an entry ban (due to his first application) can lawfully reside on the territory of the Member State until there is a decision on the appeal of the rejected subsequent application.
+This is contrary to the earlier judgement of the Council of State that there was only lawful residence until the decision in first instance.